JesseTNRoberts/Using-Artificial-Populations-to-Study-Psychological-Phenomena-in-Language-Models/Readme.md

 ## Replication Repository - Using Artificial Populations to Study Psychological Phenomena in Language Models

-This repository holds the code necessary to recreate the experiments for "Using Artificial Populations to Study Psychological Phenomena in Language Models"
+This repository holds the code necessary to recreate the experiments used in AAAI 2024 paper "Using Artificial Populations to Study Psychological Phenomena in Language Models"

 ### Dependencies